-Companies including Amazon, Starbucks, Pepsi and others have shown that employees with disabilities are loyal, successful and help them make more money.
 That’s because people with disabilities bring unique characteristics and talents to the workplace that benefit employers and organizations.
-If we find the right jobs for the right people, it can and does increase the bottom line of companies.
-People with disabilities can work in hospitals, hotels, computer programming and other fields.
+If we find the right jobs for the right people, it can and will increase the bottom line of companies.

 Business Focused Disability Organizations: